SIXTH SUNDAY OF EASTER 5TH MAY 2024

 ABSOLUTION

-forgive you and free you from our sins,
+forgive you and free you from your sins,

-heal and strengthen you by the Holy Spirit,
+heal and strengthen you by his Spirit

 and raise you to new life in Christ our Lord.
 Amen.

-sung by Sue St Joseph
+GLORIA sung by Sue St Joseph

 COLLECT

-Merciful God,
+O God,

-that by your protection,
+that, by your inspiration,

-through Jesus Christ, our Lord
+through Jesus Christ, our Lord,

 who lives and reigns with you,